tacman/msgphp/docs/cookbook/bundle-installation.md

 # Bundle Installation

 The project bundles are tailored to the [Symfony Framework] and designed to be used standalone.
-Its main purpose is to provide the application with services, based on minimal configuration and to be used with [dependency injection].
-In general [autowiring] is leveraged in an effort to favor convention over configuration where possible.

-Various services might be created depending on other enabled bundles.
-If a supported bundle is enabled its available infrastructural services are created automatically.
+Its main purpose is to enable a specific domain layer within an application.

-## Available bundles
+## Available Bundles

 <!--ref-start:available-bundles-->
-- `msgphp/eav-bundle`: Basic entity-attribute-value management (the `Eav` domain)
+- `msgphp/eav-bundle`: Basic entity-attribute-value management (the `EAV` domain)
 - `msgphp/user-bundle`: Basic user management (the `User` domain)
 <!--ref-end:available-bundles-->